 I was going to start writing about something different today however I really felt like I needed to talk about overcoming adversity.
-Originally I had put up a short video that really inspired me to take a look at my day to day life and how I sometimes view the obstacles in front of me.
+Originally I had put up a short video that really inspired me to take a look at my day to day life, and the obstacles in front of me.
 Since I originally posted this message the video author took down the video so I’ve replaced it with these quotes.

-As the video played I started to think about each quote and found myself saying that each one of them was true.
-At the end I was really motivated to look at the different obstacles that I have run into since being diagnosed.
+In thinking about each quote I started thinking about how much truth there was to each.
+It motivated me to look at the different obstacles that I have run into since being diagnosed.
 Let’s face it those of us that are diagnosed with CRPS or any other chronic pain condition are facing a giant to overcome.
 There are lots of times when we don’t have the strength or energy to fight anymore.
 I’d like to think that our fight is much like the story of David & Goliath.
 Here is Goliath this big giant armed with his size and armor.
 Then you have David this little shepherd boy who seemed to small to defeat him.
 David armed himself with two things: his trust in God and his shepherd’s sling.
 Many looked at David and thought that it would be impossible to take down this giant with just these two weapons.

 What people didn’t realize was that David’s armor was equal to Goliath’s.
 He was armed spiritually and with God’s resources, which ultimately allowed him to take down Goliath.
 This is really how I look at each day as I face the pain that I go through.
 I arm myself with my faith in God to overcome anything.